frto027/HeartbeatLanClient/README.md

 Do the following thing for the first setup.

 1. Pair your BLE Heartrate devices with your Andorid phone.
-2. Endure the android device and your computer connect to same network.
+2. Ensure the android device and your computer connect to same network.
 3. Install and open the Android app, select the heart devices you want broadcast.
 4. In your computer, install and open this app.
 5. (Optional)Open [the web browser](http://127.0.0.1:8842) to see all datas form BLE devices.